-Non-bacterial UTI’s: Sutures and parts of mesh slings have been found inside the bladder after pelvic surgeries, causing stones to form and creating symptoms identical to UTI but the urine had no bacteria in it.
+Non-bacterial UTI’s: Sutures and parts of mesh slings have been found inside the bladder after pelvic surgeries, causing crusting along the edges and stones to form and creating symptoms identical to UTI but the urine had no bacteria in it.
+It is often misdiagnosed as interstitial cystitis.
 In most cases, when the foreign material was removed, the symptoms went away.

 Mesh removal: When mesh causes structural damage to the urinary tract, removal may be required, along with the appropriate organ repair.

 Peggy Day is working on a book to combine all these stories.
 This is an excerpt from Pelvis in Flames: Your Pelvic Mesh Owner’s Guide.
 Your input is welcome to help make Pelvis in Flames the book you need to read.